dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 <h2>Reading Group</h2>

-Our political [reading group](../political-reading/) meets at least once a month to discuss socialist books and articles democratically chosen by participants.
+Our political [reading group](../political-reading/) discusses socialist books and articles democratically chosen by participants.
 See also PDSA Slack: #reading-group